 Under our By-Laws, if a shareholder wishes to present a proposal or wants to nominate candidates for election as directors at our 2022 Annual Meeting of Shareholders, such shareholder must give written notice to the Corporate Secretary of the Company at the address noted above.
-The Corporate Secretary must receive such notice not earlier than 120 day prior to the one year anniversary of the date of the 2021 Annual Meeting of Shareholders and not less than 90 days prior to the one year anniversary of the date of the 2021 Annual Meeting of Shareholders is called for a date that is advanced by more than 30 days or delayed by more than 60 days after such anniversary date, notice must be received by the Corporate Secretary not earlier than 120 days prior to the 2022 Annual Meeting and not later than the later of 90 days prior to such meeting or the 10th day following the day on which public announcement of the 2022 Annual Meeting was made.
+The Corporate Secretary must receive such notice not earlier than 120 day prior to the one year anniversary of the date of the 2021 Annual Meeting of Shareholders and not less than 90 days prior to the one year anniversary of the date of the 2021 Annual Meeting of Shareholders; provided, however, that in the event that the 2022 Annual Meeting of Shareholders is called for a date that is advanced by more than 30 days or delayed by more than 60 days after such anniversary date, notice must be received by the Corporate Secretary not earlier than 120 days prior to the 2022 Annual Meeting and not later than the later of 90 days prior to such meeting or the 10th day following the day on which public announcement of the 2022 Annual Meeting was made.
 Our By-Laws also specify requirements as to the form and content of a shareholder's notice.
 The Company will not entertain any proposals or nominations that do not meet those requirements.
 If the shareholder does not also comply with the requirements of Rule 14a-4(c)(2) under the Exchange Act, the Company may exercise discretionary voting authority under proxies it solicits to vote in accordance with its best judgment on any such shareholder proposal.